markNZed/TaskFlow/processor/react/README.md

     * `modifyState('input')` is equivalent to `setTask(p => { return {...p, state : 'input'} })`
   * Logging of changes for Task variable e.g. `const [X, setX] = useTaskState(null,'X')`
   * A parent Task can modify the state of a child through modifyChildState, this is the preferred method for commanding the child Task.
-  * The `task.command` field is intended to send commands to the Task Processor.
+  * The `task.command` field is intended to send commands to the Processor.
   * The `task.request` field is intended for intra-task communication of a Task distributed across multiple environments.

 ### Debug